-- Check that your vehicle remains level when a loaded or unloaded trailer is hitched.
-Do not drive if the vehicle has an abnormal nose-up or nose-down condition, and check for improper tongue load, overload, worn suspension or other possible causes. - Make sure the trailer cargo is securely loaded so that it cannot shift. - Check that your rear view mirrors conform to any applicable federal, state/ provincial or local regulation.
+- when a loaded or unloaded trailer is hitched.
+Do not drive if the vehicle has an abnormal nose-up or nose-down condition, and check for improper tongue load, overload,worn suspension or other possible causes. - ► Make sure the trailer cargo is securely loaded so that it can not shift. - ▶ Check that your rear view mirrors conform to any applicable federal, state/provincial or local regulation.
 If not, install the rear view mirrors required for towing purpose.